Vegetable Broth Powder (aka Great All-Purpose Seasoning)

-The Vegetable Broth Powder that I’m sharing today is literally one of our favorite recipes of all time.
-It’s great as a substitute for any recipe that calls for broth, but also doubles as a fantastic all-purpose seasoning.
+The Vegetable Broth Powder is literally one of our favorite recipes of all time.
+It's great as a substitute for any recipe that calls for broth but also doubles as a fantastic all-purpose seasoning.

 I love making my own homemade seasonings.
-By making your own celery salt, curry powder, taco seasoning, and more, you can be in control of the ingredients you use while you save money over buying pre-mixed containers at the store.
+By making your own celery salt, curry powder, taco seasoning, and more, you're in control of the ingredients you use while you save money over buying pre-mixed containers at the store.